springernature/o11y-otel-contextprocessor/otelcol-dev/contextprocessor/README.md

 ## Warnings

-In general, the Context processor is a very safe processor to use.
-But should be used after an [Group by Attributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/groupbyattrsprocessor)
+In general, the Context processor is a very safe processor to use, but depending on the attribute used for the tenant and the receiver it can cause a lot of fragmentation which can affect performance sending data to the next system.
+The recomendation is used together with [Group by Attributes processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/groupbyattrsprocessor) and [Batch processor](https://github.com/open-telemetry/opentelemetry-collector/blob/main/processor/batchprocessor/README.md)